 Unfortunately, data and database corruption are very common while moving or modifying it, for all types of databases and technology providers.
 But this is not acceptable for us.

 SlicingDice’s and S1Search’s code coverage are higher than 98% and we take it very seriously in our development process.
 However we all know that unit tests and code coverage won’t be enough to get rid of integrity and consistency issues, specially considering a complex, parallel, concurrent and multithreaded system like a database.

-We had to had a way of feeling confident on what we were building, so we decided to take a radical approach: build a database testing framework to be used as the source of truth when validating our system.
+To get those 98%, we've taken a radical approach: build a database testing framework to be used as the source of truth when validating our system.

 - How many columns they would use in a query.